 Condition: Chronic Pain

-Chronic pain is defined as pain lasting longer than 3 months.
+Chronic pain is defined as pain lasting longer than 3 months, giving otherwise adequate time for healing.

 1 in 4 UK adults suffer with a chronic pain syndrome.